ThomasSoram/CODTECH-Task/README.md

 3. Scalability: Easily scalable to include more tests and functionalities.

 # Test Configuration
-The TestNG suite is configured in testng.xml to run the following test classes in parallel:
+The TestNG suite is configured in testng.xml to run the following test classes in parallel

 # Test Classes